Darby Lancaster: Waratahs

 Following 2024, the Melbourne Rebels team was axed from the Super Rugby, which saw a mass exodus of their players to other teams in the competition.
 Lancaster thus joined the New South Wales Waratahs in his home state for the 2025 Super Rugby Pacific season.
 Lancaster was the third confirmed former Rebels player signed by the Waratahs (after Andrew Kellaway and Taniela Tupou).
 Lancaster featured in the opening trial and earned eight appearances through to May, scoring 20 points (four tries).
 Despite mixed team results—including losses to the Hurricanes, Reds, Crusaders, and Blues, Lancaster remained a consistent selection on the wing.
-His performance peaked during the British & Irish Lions tour, where he scored a try and earned selection in the AUNZ Invitational XV, another milestone in his young career.
+His performance peaked during the British & Irish Lions tour, where he scored a try and earned selection in the AUNZ Invitational XV, another career milestone.

 Force

 In late August 2025 it was confirmed that Lancaster had signed for Australian rival Super Rugby team, the Western Force for their 2026 season.
 Lancaster reportedly turned down an offer from English Premiership team Newcastle Red Bulls.

+Lancaster was sidelined from the Force squad until the round three due to a short-term thigh issue.
+He was announced in the third round starting XV, where he made his Force debut against the Moana Pasifika at Pukekohe.
+Lancaster scored the opening try, assisted by teammate Ben Donaldson's cross-field kick, in what became a 35–19 victory, ending the side's nine-match winless run.
+The result secured their first win of the season and their first successful result on New Zealand soil in four years.
+Lancaster followed this up by scoring a double against the Hurricanes in Napier two rounds later, scoring three points towards his Player of the Year tally.
+In a round eight encounter against arch-rivals the Reds, Lancaster sustained a serious ankle injury after landing awkwardly while contesting a cross-field kick from teammate Ben Donaldson.
+Despite the injury, he retained possession and crossed for a try in the 50th minute.
+The Force won the match in Brisbane with a try-bonus point (their first since 2012), however Lancaster was subsequently sidelined for the remainder of the season.

+Blues

+In June 2026, Lancaster was revealed to have signed a multi-year deal with the Blues in Auckland, New Zealand.
+He told Nine.com.au that his decision to sign for the team was driven primarily by the opportunity to develop under incoming coach Jason Holland and play an attacking-focused style of rugby, rather than by ambitions on Wallabies selection or the Rugby World Cup (RWC).
+The author noted that at 23-years-old, Lancaster was one of the youngest Australian-capped players to head over to New Zealand, and stated that the move could be a "game-changer for the competition", adding: "Super Rugby officials believe relaxing the eligibility laws by opening the borders between Australia and New Zealand could help build interest in the competition."